 Stephen Cope is a yoga teacher.
 In this book, he describes the process to unleash the unique possibilities harbored within every human soul.
 The secrets, he asserts, can be found in Bhagavad Gita.
-This book takes you to step-by-step all the teachings and how it can be applied to your daily life.
+This book takes you step-by-step through all the teachings and how they can be applied to your daily life.
 You will find all the necessary practices that will embrace your true calling and the true meaning of your life.